 Other Alternatives to Reviving Hardwood Floors

-Besides using a revitalizer gloss polish for your old scraped wood floors, there are a couple of other ways you can help make them look new again.
+Besides using a revitalizer gloss polish for your old scraped wood floors, there are a couple of other ways you can try.
+The most common substitutes are:

 1- Using an Abrasion Kit

 The abrasion kit from a hardware or home improvement store contains everything you’ll need to refinish your hardwood floors adequately.

 The method uses a chemical to clean and etch the old floor so the new one will stick fast.
 A new coat of polish will then be applied to make the floor shine again.